Coq au vin blanc is a French recipe of chicken in a white wine sauce, my recipe uses chicken legs, lots of bacon, mushrooms, and baby onions.

-Coq au vin is also right up there, it is most often seen as chicken in a red wine sauce but coq au vin blanc is a traditional variant.
+Coq au vin is also right up there, but coq au vin blanc is a traditional variant.

 Drop the name into Google translate and you will note the name does what it says on the tin, chicken with white wine.

 My version adds classic flavourings like bacon, onions and mushrooms.

 The whole baby potatoes are not quite so “trad” but I think that it makes a wonderful addition and turns this into a great one-pot meal.